New York Institute of Technology School of Management: The Corporate M.B.A. Program

 NYIT offers executive M.B.A.
 (E.M.B.A.) programs to senior Chinese business managers in partnership with Tsinghua University, Jinan University, Renmin University of China, and Xiamen University.
 The students, after a successful completion of the program, will receive an E.M.B.A. degree from NYIT, in addition to a Business Administration Certificate from the NYIT's partner Institute through which the student come to attend the NYIT program.

 Facilities

-New York Institute of Technology School of Management has state-of-the-art trading rooms, as well as several on‑campus business incubators.
+New York Institute of Technology School of Management has state-of-the-art computer rooms and technology-based learning facilities, as well as several on‑campus business incubators.

 Research centers

 Research centers at New York Institute of Technology School of Management include: